anthonyharrison/sbomaudit/README.md

 ╭─────────────────╮
 │ Package Summary │
 ╰─────────────────╯
-[ ] Using latest version of package black : Version is 22.12.0; latest is 23.1.0
-[ ] Using latest version of package mypy-extensions : Version is 0.4.3; latest is 1.0.0
-[ ] SPDX Compatible License id included for package pathspec : MPL 2.0
-[ ] Using latest version of package pathspec : Version is 0.10.3; latest is 0.11.0
-[ ] License included for package platformdirs : MISSING
-[ ] SPDX Compatible License id included for package platformdirs : NOASSERTION [ ] Using latest version of package platformdirs : Version is 2.6.2; latest is 3.0.0 [ ] CPE name included for package platformdirs : MISSING [ ] License included for package tomli : MISSING
+[ ] Using latest version of package black: Version is 22.12.0; latest is 23.1.0 [ ] Using latest version of package mypy-extensions: Version is 0.4.3; latest is 1.0.0 [ ] SPDX Compatible License id included for package pathspec: MPL 2.0 [ ] Using latest version of package pathspec: Version is 0.10.3; latest is 0.11.0 [ ] License included for package platformdirs: MISSING [ ] SPDX Compatible License id included for package platformdirs: NOASSERTION [ ] Using latest version of package platformdirs: Version is 2.6.2; latest is 3.0.0 [ ] CPE name included for package platformdirs: MISSING [ ] License included for package tomli: MISSING
-[ ] SPDX Compatible License id included for package tomli : NOASSERTION [ ] NTIA compliant : FAILED
+[ ] SPDX Compatible License id included for package tomli: NOASSERTION [ ] NTIA compliant : FAILED
 ╭───────────────────────╮
 │ Relationships Summary │